paralin/crew/docs/dns.md

 * We assume you have a passing familiarity with DNS.
 If not, you can read an [in-depth article](http://www.diaryofaninja.com/blog/2012/03/03/devops-dns-for-developers-ndash-now-therersquos-no-excuse-not-to-know) on DNS.
 But basically you need to know that DNS changes names (like example.tld) into addresses (like 127.0.0.1)
 * We assume you already have a domain name registered and pointed to your favorite Managed DNS Provider or have your own BIND DNS server running.
-* You have a server on the internet and are about to follow the instructions in the [README](https://github.com/progrium/dokku/blob/master/README.md) to get dokku installed.
+* You have a server on the internet and are about to follow the instructions in the [README](https://github.com/progrium/crew/blob/master/README.md) to get crew installed.
 Don't do the install just yet though.

 ## HELP!

 Don't be afraid to ask if you need help.
-Create a [new issue](https://github.com/progrium/dokku/issues) and someone will be glad to assist you.
+Create a [new issue](https://github.com/progrium/crew/issues) and someone will be glad to assist you.

 # Getting started

 For the examples, we will use the domain name 'example.tld' and the IP address '127.0.0.1'.

-Dokku uses a DNS to differentiate between apps on your dokku-powered server.
-If you are using the domain 'example.tld', and you have two apps 'myapp1' and 'myapp2', dokku will make them available at 'myapp1.example.tld' and 'myapp2.example.tld'.
+Crew uses a DNS to differentiate between apps on your crew-powered server.
+If you are using the domain 'example.tld', and you have two apps 'myapp1' and 'myapp2', crew will make them available at 'myapp1.example.tld' and 'myapp2.example.tld'.

-To get started, you need to know the IP address of your dokku server.
+To get started, you need to know the IP address of your crew server.
 Connect in to it and run 'ifconfig' or 'ip addr' to see the IP address.

 # Caching